How to Increase Your Executive Presence

-I recently spoke with the CEO of a medium-sized manufacturing company about his new CFO who was poised to attend our flagship program, Leadership at the Peak.
+I recently spoke with the CEO of a medium-sized manufacturing company about his new CFO who was poised to attend our flagship program for senior executives, Leadership at the Peak.
 He’d recently promoted her and was very comfortable with that decision until a week later.

 The following week the company hosted a small celebration consisting of the accounting office, various department heads, and other members of the senior leadership team.